iamdonovan/spymicmac/doc/tutorials/preprocessing/kh9_preprocessing.rst

 .. image:: ../../img/resamp_half_b.png
     :width: 49%

-After calling :py:meth:`sPyMicMac.image.join_hexagon`, the image should look something like this:
+After calling :py:meth:`spymicmac.image.join_hexagon`, the image should look something like this:

 .. image:: ../../img/joined.png
     :width: 98%
     :align: center
     :alt: a re-sampled and joined KH-9 image showing Hofsjökull, Iceland

-As there is sometimes a difference in brightness between the two halves, :py:meth:`sPyMicMac.image.join_hexagon` has the option to blend the two halves over the overlap by averaging the values from the two halves, starting from 100% of the value of image 'a', linearly increasing to 100% of the value of image 'b' at the end of the overlapping part.
+As there is sometimes a difference in brightness between the two halves, :py:meth:`spymicmac.image.join_hexagon` has the option to blend the two halves over the overlap by averaging the values from the two halves, starting from 100% of the value of image 'a', linearly increasing to 100% of the value of image 'b' at the end of the overlapping part.